ManarArabi/Arduino-with-LEDSWITCH-and-TEMPERTURESENSOR/README.md

 Push-button is connected to pin 2 , LED is connected to pin 12 and temperture sensor is connected to pin A0 .

 What I've learned :

 Floating state with arduino , when the common between circuit component isn't the same and this is leading to terrible errors .

+Using Millis() function .

+Delay problems at run time and why I should avoid using it .

 Finally I used an online simulator for circuit and code .